 Step-by-Step: How to Start Your SaaS MVP with Laravel and Vue

-1. Install Laravel and set up Jetstream for authentication.
+1. Install Laravel and set up Breeze.

-2. Add Vue 3 using Vite.
+2. Add Vue & Vite

-5. Deploy on Laravel Forge, Vapor, or Docker.
+8. Deploy via Forge, Vapor, or Docker

 If you want to move even faster, consider using a Laravel SaaS boilerplate to skip repetitive setup.